Pollora/documentation/post-types.md

 }
 ```

-> **Note:** You don't need to define the `$slug` property anymore.
+> **Note:** You don't need to define the `$slug` property.
 If not explicitly set, the slug will be automatically generated from the class name using Laravel's `Str::kebab()` method.
 For example, the `Event` class will have a slug of `event`.

-> **Note:** You also don't need to define the `getName()` and `getPluralName()` methods anymore.
+> **Note:** You also don't need to define the `getName()` and `getPluralName()` methods.
 If not explicitly overridden, these methods will automatically generate human-readable names from the class name.
 For example, the `Event` class will have a singular name of "Event" and a plural name of "Events".
 The `EventCategory` class will have a singular name of "Event Category" and a plural name of "Event Categories".

-> **Note:** You don't need to define the `getLabels()` method anymore.
+> **Note:** You don't need to define the `getLabels()` method.
 If not explicitly overridden, a default set of labels will be generated based on the singular and plural names.
 You can still override this method if you need custom labels.

-> **Note:** You don't need to define the `withArgs()` method anymore.
-If you need to add custom arguments that aren't covered by attributes, you can still override this method.

 ### Available Attributes